Bruce Golden: Writing career

 In 2001, Golden left his journalistic career to focus on writing fiction.
 His first novel, Mortals All (Shaman Press), was a futuristic examination of the civil rights of artificially-created humans.
 A review in Asimov's Science Fiction Magazine described it as "Steeped in the ambience of classic 1950's Galaxy magazine ... social satire, irreverent anti-establishmentarianism, and pseudo-hardboiled narration ...
 Golden writes with zest and good pacing ... a certain flippancy of characterization and delivery."

 Golden's second novel, Better Than Chocolate (Zumaya Otherworlds), was a futuristic mystery with undertones of satire and social commentary.
 It follows San Francisco Police Inspector Noah Dane, who, while hunting his partner's killer and investigating a pair of seemingly unrelated murders, uncovers a conspiracy that threatens all humanity.
 A review in Asimov’s Science Fiction says that, "If Mickey Spillane had collaborated with both Frederik Pohl and Philip K. Dick, he might have produced Bruce Golden’s Better Than Chocolate."

 Golden's third novel, Evergreen (Zumaya Otherworlds), is set on a fictional planet populated by majestic forests, ever-changing auroras, and the ursu, a primate-like species that may have once achieved sentience.
 A review in SFFWorld.com mentioned "believably tormented characters, unique world-building, realistic dialogue, adventure, exploration, alien lifeforms...".

 In addition to his novels, Golden has sold more than 100 short stories, published across nine countries in publications including Pedestal, Oceans of the Mind, Odyssey, Digital Science Fiction, Postscripts, Penumbra, and Nemonymous.
 His stories have appeared in more than a dozen anthologies, and he won Speculative Fiction Reader's "2003 Firebrand Fiction Award", the 2006 "JJM Fiction Prize", and was a co-winner of the 2003 "Top International Horror" story contest.
 He has received several Honorable Mentions from the Speculative Literature Foundation and the Writers of the Future Contest.

 In 2011, he published Dancing with the Velvet Lizard (Zumaya Otherworlds), a collection of 33 works of speculative fiction.

-Personal life

-Golden was a volunteer youth baseball coach/administrator for 17 years.
-He has one son and three grandchildren, and still lives in San Diego.